ktorresSD/PipelinePsycMeasures/README.md

 # PipelinePsycMeasures
-Pipeline that runs the 31 scripts I created to score and QC a variety of psychiatric measures and demographic information
+Pipeline that runs the over 36 scripts I created to score and QC a variety of psychiatric measures and demographic information

 Run "0_Pipeline".
 This will need the most up to date full dataset from subject database.